GoogleCloudPlatform/service-extensions/plugins/README.md

 # Getting started

-We recommend the following:
+We recommend the following process:

 1. Using the [samples](samples/) and
     [Proxy-Wasm](https://github.com/proxy-wasm) SDKs as a starting point, write a wasm plugin in a language of your choice.
+Get it building.
 1. Write a plugin test file (textproto) to specify the plugin's functional expectations ([example](samples/config_denylist/tests.textpb)).
 Consult the plugin tester [proto API](test/runner.proto) as needed.
 1. Add `benchmark: true` to tests that exemplify common wasm operations ([example](samples/add_header/tests.textpb)).
-1. Run + Test + Benchmark the wasm plugin as follows!
+1. Run + Test + Benchmark your wasm plugin as follows!

 ```
 docker run -it -v $(pwd):/mnt \
-    ghcr.io/GoogleCloudPlatform/service-extensions-samples/plugin-tester:main \
+    ghcr.io/googlecloudplatform/service-extensions-samples/plugin-tester:main \
-    --proto /mnt/<local/path/to/tests.textpb> \
+    --proto /mnt/local/path/to/tests.textpb \
-    --plugin /mnt/<local/path/to/plugin.wasm>
+    --plugin /mnt/local/path/to/plugin.wasm
 ```

 Tips:

 -   When benchmarking and publishing, compile a release (optimized) wasm build.
 -   To see a trace of logs and wasm ABI calls, add `--min_log_level=TRACE`.
+-   Try sending empty or invalid input.
+Verify your plugin doesn't crash.

 # Samples & Recipes